AvneeshSarwate/browser_drawn_projections/src/sketches/sonar_sketch/notes.md

 debug1 : seg 1 : s_tr 3 : str 1 : q 1

+each "scene" is sequencing text - parameters explicit for happy path - but user can take over (optional slider takeovers defined) different base-clips/functions/parameters in each scene (sliders get re-mapped) scenes have a cannonical order but listener can take over and move how they want

 /**
  * connect functions to their sounded realites
  * - reduction - connection to an urgnecy leading somehwere -